 Then you can follow the rest of the instructions in English

-ATMs at 7-Eleven Convenience Stores in Kyoto Station
+Seven Bank ATMs in and around Kyoto Station

 This 7-Eleven has an ATM and is not far from Miyako Michi’s west exit

-7-Eleven ATMs have English guidance and are easy to use.
-They accept Visa, Plus, MasterCard, Maestro, Cirrus, UnionPay, American Express, JCB, Discover, and Diners Club International.
+Seven Bank ATMs have English guidance and are easy to use.
+They accept cards with marks such as Visa, Plus, MasterCard, Maestro, Cirrus, UnionPay, American Express, JCB, Discover, and Diners Club International.
+Some cards with these marks may not be accepted, and service hours can also vary by card brand.
 Here’s how to use them:

 First insert your card